 Children and Asbestos: Secondary Exposure from a Loved One

-Tragically, children and other family members of people exposed to asbestos in the workplace have contracted asbestos-related illness from fibers carried home on the clothing of their loved ones.
+Tragically, children and other family members of people exposed to asbestos in the workplace have contracted an asbestos-related illness from fibers carried home on the clothing of their loved ones.
 If you or a member of your household works in an industry where asbestos exposure may take place, take every precaution to ensure not only that you are not exposed, but that you do not unwittingly place your loved ones in harm’s way.
-Because asbestos related illnesses take many years to develop, children of those exposed to asbestos in the workplace would not normally develop symptoms until adulthood.
+Because asbestos-related illnesses take many years to develop, children of those exposed to asbestos in the workplace would not normally develop symptoms until adulthood.

 Asbestos Exposure: What Can I Do?